Abdolkarim Soroush: Biography

-In 1983, owing to certain differences which emerged between him and the management of the Teacher Training College, he secured a transfer to the Institute for Cultural Research and Studies where he has been serving as a research member of staff until today.
+In 1983, owing to certain differences which emerged between him and the management of the Teacher Training College, he was transferred to the Institute for Cultural Research and Studies where he has served as a research member of staff.
 He submitted his resignation from membership in the Cultural Revolution Council to Imam Khomeini and has since held no official position within the ruling system of Iran, except occasionally as an advisor to certain government bodies.
-His principal position has been that of a researcher in the Institute for Cultural Research and Studies.
+His principal position has been that of a researcher at the Institute for Cultural Research and Studies.

 During the 1990s, Soroush gradually became more critical of the political role played by the Iranian clergy.
-The monthly magazine that he cofounded, Kiyan, soon became the most visible forum in post-revolution Iran for religious intellectualism.
-In this magazine he published his most controversial articles on religious pluralism, hermeneutics, tolerance, clericalism, etc. The magazine was clamped down in 1998 among with many other magazines and newspapers by the direct order of the supreme leader of the Islamic Republic.
-About a thousand audio tapes of speeches by Soroush on various social, political, religious and literary subjects delivered all over the world are widely in circulation in Iran and elsewhere.
-Soon, he not only became subject to harassment and state censorship, but also lost his job and security.
-His public lectures at universities in Iran are often disrupted by hardline Ansar-e Hezbollah vigilante groups who see his intellectual endeavours as being mainly motivated by anti-regime politics rather than theology per se.
+He co-founded a monthly magazine, Kiyan, which soon became the most visible forum for religious intellectualism in post-revolution Iran.
+In this magazine he published controversial articles on religious pluralism, hermeneutics, tolerance, clericalism, and other topics.
+The magazine was closed down in 1998 by direct order of the supreme leader of the Islamic Republic, among many other magazines and newspapers.
+His public lectures at universities in Iran are often disrupted by hardline Ansar-e Hezbollah vigilante groups who see his intellectual endeavors as being mainly motivated by anti-regime politics.

-From the year 2000 Abdulkarim Soroush has been a visiting scholar at Harvard University teaching Rumi poetry and philosophy, Islam and Democracy, Quranic studies and philosophy of Islamic law.
-Also a scholar in residence in Yale University, he taught Islamic political philosophy at Princeton University in the 2002-2003 academic year.
+Since 2000, Soroush has been a visiting scholar at Harvard University, teaching Rumi poetry and philosophy, Islam and Democracy, Quranic studies and philosophy of Islamic law.
+He is also a scholar in residence at Yale University, and taught Islamic political philosophy at Princeton University in 2002–2003.
 From 2003 to 2004 he served as a visiting scholar at the Wissenschaftkolleg in Berlin.
 He spent the fall semester of 2007 at Columbia University and the spring semester of 2008 at Georgetown University's Berkley Center for Religion, Peace, and World Affairs as a visiting scholar.
-In the winter of 2012, he was a visiting professor at the University of Chicago teaching intellectual and religious history of modern Iran.
+In the winter of 2012, he was a visiting professor at the University of Chicago teaching the intellectual and religious history of modern Iran.

 Philosophy

-Soroush is primarily interested in the philosophy of science, philosophy of religion, the philosophical system of Molana Jalaleddin Balkhi (Rumi) and comparative philosophy.
-He is a world expert on Rumi and Persian Sufi poetry.
+Soroush's research focuses on the philosophy of science, religion, the philosophical system of Molana Jalaleddin Balkhi (Rumi), and comparative philosophy.
+He is considered an expert on Rumi and Persian Sufi poetry.

 The philosophy of Abdolkarim Soroush can be summarized as follows: